EyeTrackVR/EyeTrackVR-Docs/vitepress/docs/src/pages/firmware_guide/flashing_tool.md

 ::: info Note

-- Please note that 5GHz networks are not currently supported, so you will need to use a 2.4GHz network.
+- Please note that 5GHz networks are not supported by the hardware, so you will need to use a 2.4GHz network.

 :::